Tanjiro Kamado: Critical reception

-Writing for Comic Book Resources, Sage Ashford praised the protagonists, whom he called "the most likable male and female leads of the decade".
 Gadget Tsūshin listed both the breathing techniques suffix and "Ah!
 The era, the era changed again!" in their 2019 anime buzzwords list.
 Manga.Tokyo felt Tanjiro's characterization to be unique within the series the writer has seen, citing the scenes where the character cheers himself up and tries to work for his responsibilities.
 Tanjiro's skills in regards to his breathing was noted to be one of the most surprising events in the anime series by Latin America's IGN.
 In late 2019, IGN wondered about the possibilities of Tanjiro dying in the manga at the hands of Muzan due to the multiple wounds he suffered in his match against the demon.